Can you check my insurance benefits?

 Where is Canopy Cove located?

 Canopy Cove Eating Disorder Treatment Center is located in Tallahassee, Florida.
-Our center is located in a peaceful setting on 55 acres surrounded by open pastures, gently rolling hills and huge oak trees.
-Tallahassee is located in the Northern section of Florida and is the capitol of Florida.
-Clients at our eating disorder treatment center enjoy mild Florida winters which provide an opportunity to participate in year round nature walks, working with horses in Equine Therapy and other outdoor activities.
+Our center is located in a peaceful environment on 55 acres surrounded by open pastures, gently rolling hills and huge oak trees.
+Tallahassee is located in the Northern section of Florida and is the capital of Florida.
+Clients at our eating disorder treatment center enjoy mild Florida winters which provide an opportunity to participate in year-round nature walks, working with horses in Equine Therapy and other outdoor activities.
 The average high in Tallahassee, Florida in February is 67 degrees.